aspark003/ML_portfolio/anomaly_fraud/README.md

 anomaly identifiers

-categorical flags
+Model outputs are aggregated, not used independently.

+Consensus-Based Anomaly Severity

-These are combined into a unified severity score.
+Model agreement is combined into a single score:

+Anomaly Agreement Strength

+DBSCAN + OPTICS + HDBSCAN

+Severity Levels

+0 → None

+1 → Low

+2 → Medium

+3 → High

+This answers:

+How confident are we that this record is structurally unusual?

+Regression-Based Deviation Analysis (Value-Based)

+Regression is used only to quantify deviation magnitude, not classification.

+For each record:

+Actual value is compared to a model-expected value

+Residuals (actual − predicted) measure financial deviation

+Residuals are:

+bucketed into severity levels using quantiles

+collapsed into a binary investigation flag

+This answers:

+How far off is this value from what would be expected?

+Investigation & Fraud Screening Logic

+Both anomaly severity and regression residual severity feed into review gates:

+Investigation Required → needs analyst review

+Fraud Candidate → potential fraud (screening only)

+No record is labeled as confirmed fraud.
+The system identifies candidates for review, not intent.

-⚙️ Pipeline Architecture
+Pipeline Architecture

-1. Data Ingestion
+Data Ingestion

-Supports Excel, CSV, TSV, JSON, and TXT
+Supports Excel, CSV, TSV, JSON, TXT

 Automatic validation and safe loading

-Preserves original data for audit traceability
+Original data preserved for audit traceability

-2. Preprocessing
+Preprocessing

-Median imputation for numeric features
+Median imputation (numeric)

-Constant imputation for categorical features
+Constant imputation (categorical)

 Min-Max scaling

 One-Hot Encoding

-Managed through ColumnTransformer
+Managed via ColumnTransformer

-3. Modeling
+Modeling

+Independent pipelines for DBSCAN, OPTICS, HDBSCAN

 PCA applied per model (configurable components)

-Independent pipelines for:

-DBSCAN

-OPTICS

-HDBSCAN

 Cluster evaluation using: